 Authorities find human remains, possibly linked to missing Cross County woman

-MEMPHIS, Tenn. — Human remains found near Hazen, Arkansas could of missing Cross County woman Christy Rooks.
+MEMPHIS, Tenn. — Human remains found near Hazen, Arkansas could be missing Cross County woman Christy Rooks.

 The Arkansas State Police confirmed on their website human remains were found in a crude grave site just north of Hazen.